Nadine Dorries not doing MP's job properly, says Rishi Sunak

 Alistair Strathern, Labour's Mid Bedfordshire candidate, said residents were "sick of being taken for granted, they want proper representation and a local MP who puts them first".

-Lib Dem MP Sarah Olney said: "While families across Bedfordshire are struggling to see a GP and facing soaring mortgage costs, Nadine Dorries continues to hold on to a job she has no interest is doing."

-Emma Holland-Lindsay is planning to stand for the Lib Dems when the by-election is called, while Festus Akinbusoye is being lined up to stand for the Conservatives.
+Emma Holland-Lindsay is planning to stand for the Lib Dems when a by-election is called, while Festus Akinbusoye is being lined up to stand for the Conservatives.

 Ms Dorries has also written a book titled The Plot: The Political Assassination Of Boris Johnson, due to be published days before the Conservative Party conference in October.